 Patient Protections for Insured

-The law created new patient protections for those who have insurance.
-Many of these are very important to people living with HIV, including prohibiting discrimination based gender, pre-existing conditions, or health status.
+The law created new patient protections for those who have private insurance.
+Many of these are very important to people living with HIV, including prohibiting discrimination based pre-existing conditions, gender, or health status.

 Essential Health Benefits

-The law specified new “essential health benefits” that would be covered for patients.
+The law specified new “essential health benefits” that must be covered for all patients by their insurer.

 Pre-Existing Condition Insurance Plan (PCIPs)

 The ACA required that every state make health insurance available to people who have had a problem getting insurance due to a pre-existing conditions, in the interim between enactment of the law and implementation of the Medicaid Expansion and availability of the state Insurance Exchanges in 2014.

 State Insurance Exchanges

-The ACA establishes new Insurance Exchanges in each state, to offer those who lack insurance coverage affordable individuals and small groups plans.
+The ACA established new Insurance Exchanges in every state, to offer those who lack insurance coverage affordable individual and small group plans.
 The Exchanges are either state-run, federally-run, or run through a state-federal partnership.
 Insurers offer various plans at different price and benefit levels.
 Tax credits are available to low-income patients.
 Insurers are required to include Essential Community Providers, like HIV providers, in their networks.

-Starting in 2014 many of Ryan White patients will have the opportunity to obtain coverage through Medicaid or the state Insurance Exchanges.
+Starting in 2014 many of Ryan White patients will be eligible to obtain coverage through Medicaid or the state Insurance Exchanges.
 This shift brought about many changes for the Ryan White program in every state, as well as changes for grantees and beneficiaries.

-The law eliminates the so-called “donut hole” in the Medicare Part D prescription drug benefit by 2020 and created an important change for the Ryan White ADAP program
+The law eliminates the so-called “donut hole” in the Medicare Part D prescription drug benefit incrementally by 2020 and created an important change for the Ryan White ADAP program.

-Thousands of Americans will be enrolling in these new programs, starting as soon as October 1, 2013.
-The law also created opportunities to offer trained assistance for patients through the Patient Navigator Program, and other enrollment counselors.
+The law also created opportunities to offer trained assistance for patients through the Patient Navigator Program, and other enrollment counselor opportunities.

 The implementation of the Affordable Care Act is developing rapidly.
 We are keeping track of some of the latest key policy developments and issues in the news: